leochuan/ViewPagerLayoutManager/README.md

-Android Circle LayoutManager for Recyclerview
+Android Circle and Zoom LayoutManager for Recyclerview
 ======================

 ## Examples